Sea Turtles of the Atlantic and Gulf Coasts of the United States

 ISBN 0-8203-2614-3 paper

-The museum’s 2000 book, Sea Turtles of the Georgia Coast, is still available as well.
+Information about Sea Turtles of the Georgia Coast is available here.